Bendara8/8602-Computer/docs/simulator.md

 	}
 }
 ```
 Each line in the `bus` section has a name for the bus, as well as the width of the bus.
 For example, the `IN_B` bus is 8 bits wide.
 Each line in the `net` section has a name for the net, and an optional inital value for the net.
 Inital values can be either 0 or 1, and all nets are initalized to 0 by default if no intial value is given.
 For example, the `SUB` net is intialized to 1, while the `CARRY_OUT` net is left with default initialization of 0.
+All buses are always initalized to 0.

 The `chip` section is the most complex; it defines what chip to use, an optional chip name, and how each pin of each chip should be connected.
 The first entry in the chip section begins with `_74HC86` signifying that this chip is a 74HC86 Quad 2-input XOR Gate.
 An underscore must be included before chip types beginning with numbers to prevent the chip type from being interpreted as a number.
 On the next line, input pins 0, 2, 4, and 6 are connected to nets 0 through 3 of the `IN_B` bus.
 Specifically, input pin 0 is connected to net 0 of `IN_B`, input pin 2 is connected to net 1 of `IN_B`, and so on.
 The number of input pins being connected must match the number of nets specified, unless there is only a single net specified in which case all inputs are connected to that net.
 There is an example of this on the next line: input pins 1, 3, 5, and 7 are all connected to the `SUB` net.

-Notice that busses must be followed by a colon specifying which nets of that bus to connect, while nets are not followed by colon.
+Notice that buses must be followed by a colon specifying which nets of that bus to connect, while nets are not followed by colon.
 Chips can also be given a name; the two 74HC283 4-Bit Adders are given the names `ADDER_LOW` and `ADDER_HIGH` so that they can be referenced during the simulation.
-Each chip available to the simulation attempts to model a real integrated circuit, although the pin numbers are changed to make the connection process easier.
-A full list of chips can be found in the following table, which links to more information for each chip.
+Each chip available to the simulation models a real integrated circuit, although the pin numbers are changed to make the connection process easier.
+A full list of chips can be found in the following table, which links to pin information for each chip.

 | Chip                | Description
 | :--:                | -----------